-In the light of the discussions in this study and the imperative for crisp pointers to sustainable urban transport, longer-term policy intervention focusing on land use re-engineering is an essential premise to dwell upon.
-Arising from this are two major policy thrusts.
-These include:
+In the light of the discussions in this paper and the imperative for crisp pointers to sustainable urban transport, longer-term policy intervention focusing on land use re-engineering is an essential premise to dwell upon.
+Two major policy thrusts arise and these include:

 The compact city proposal: This is recommended for a central area redevelopment programme.
 By this is envisioned a gradual redevelopment option for the core districts base on an on-going development impetus on ground.
-As at now, old dilapidating low-rise buildings are being bought over and being developed to high rise buildings, for example the Olukayode House, the new Oba's Market, etc. The policy provision opines that such old buildings should be replaced with high-density multi-use land use developments.
-This in a way will simulate Le Corbusier's scheme or Soleri's threedimensional city.
+As at now, old dilapidating low-rise buildings are being bought over and being developed to high rise buildings, for example the Olukayode House, the new Oba's Market, etc. The policy provision opines that such old buildings should be replaced with high-density multiuse land use developments.
 Anticipated developments will avail and concentrate opportunities and workspaces in the core districts.
 It is hoped that this will reverse the ecological invasion of the Central Business District (CBD) that is for now encroaching on other land uses adjoining the CBD.
 Apart from this, since the skyline will now be here, there will be a huge potential of working class passengers and traders alike who will maximize the mass transit scheme as envisaged above.
 The proposal will also enhance energy efficacy.
 However, the Development Control machinery will need be positioned to ensure adequate provision of detailed impact assessment report, ancillary facilities such as on-site parking lots, solid and liquid waste management schemes among others.

-The regional city development proposal: This policy option capitalizes on the landmasses around existing peripheral work districts or foci.
+The regional city proposal: This policy option capitalizes on the landmasses around existing peripheral work districts or foci.
 Such areas should as a matter of policy intervention be zoned for comprehensive layout developments.
 This will in a way amount to decentralized concentration around chosen foci or nuclei, provide nearby housing units around work areas thus minimizing long travellings across city space.